Rappsilber-Laboratory/XiSearch/README.md

 ##### Tolerance
 Set the MS1 and MS2 search tolerances.
-If you are working with high-resolution orbitrap (120K MS1 and 60k MS2) data that has been previously recalibrated with msfragger or a linear search (for example with our [preprocessing pipeilne](https://github.com/Rappsilber-Laboratory/preprocessing)), we suggest very tight tolerances such as 3ppm MS1 and 5ppm MS2.
-Non-recalibrated data is usually searched with looser tolerances such as 6ppm MS1 and 10ppm MS2.
-Notice that xiSEARCH does not perform recalibration.
+If you are working with high-resolution orbitrap (120K MS1 and 60k MS2) data that has been previously recalibrated with msfragger or a linear search, we suggest very tight tolerances such as 3ppm MS1 and 5ppm MS2.
+Non-recalibrated data is usually searched with looser tolerances such as 6ppm MS1 and 10ppm MS2, but this depends on your average mass error, which you can check with a regular proteomic search.
+Notice that xiSEARCH does not perform recalibration by itself, but spectra may be recalibrated prior to xiSEARCH with our [preprocessing pipeilne](https://github.com/Rappsilber-Laboratory/preprocessing).
 Thus, some information on MS1 and MS2 error from quality control runs or linear proteomic searches of the same samples is necessary to set sensible tolerances.

 #### Enzyme